 4. Get the wheels balanced

-It's not possible to check if the wheels are properly balanced by just looking at them.
-You'll need to have them checked professionally using a wheel balancing machine.
-If they are out of balance, this can usually be remedied fairly easily and doesn't cost too much.
+It’s not possible to check if the wheels are properly balanced by just looking at them.
+You’ll need to have them checked professionally using a wheel balancing machine.
+If they are out of balance, this can usually be remedied fairly easily and doesn’t cost too much.
 If you want to learn more about wheel balancing and wheel alignment, take a look at my article explaining the difference between the two.